Frequently Asked Questions

 Why does Smithsonian Folkways include controversial recordings in its publicly available collection?

-Like books available in libraries, recordings of topical songs or other items may be uncomfortable to listen to, but are part of the historical record and worthy of study.
+Like books available in libraries, recordings of topical songs or other items may be uncomfortable to hear, but are part of the historical record and worthy of study.
 It is up to individual scholars and members of the public to determine their own interests and make their own evaluations of materials.
-It is the Smithsonian's policy to offer the same access to all of our collections, even to those that some, even many people, might find objectionable for one reason or another.
+It is the Smithsonian's policy to offer the same access to all of our collections, even to those that many people might find ideologically objectionable.

 How do I find out about the Smithsonian, museum hours, etc.?